-CAREER TECHNICAL EDUCATION (CTE)
+CAREER & TECHNICAL EDUCATION (CTE)

 Career Technical Education (CTE) provides students of all ages with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
-In total, about 12.5 million high school and college students are enrolled in CTE across the nation.
-CTE prepares these learners for the world of work by introducing them to workplace competencies, and makes academic content accessible to students by providing it in a hands-on context.
-In fact, the high school graduation rate for CTE concentrators is about 90% - 15 percentage points higher than the national average.
+CTE prepares learners for the world of work by introducing them to workplace competencies and makes academic content accessible to students by providing it in a hands-on context.
+In fact, the high school graduation rate for CTE concentrators is about 94% - 9 percentage points higher than the national average for all students.

-Knox County Schools Department of Career and Technical Education believes that every Knox County student should graduate high school fully prepared and focused on post-secondary coursework and therefore meeting the qualifications for quality employment.
+Knox County Schools Department of Career and Technical Education believes that every Knox County student should graduate high school fully prepared and focused on post-secondary coursework and therefore meeting the qualifications for continued education, training, or quality employment.
 In order to do this, high school students are encouraged to focus their elective credits on rigorous, career and post-secondary aligned learning pathways.